 With PCTs conducted in real-world settings (e.g., hospitals, nursing homes, clinics), productive collaboration among researchers, clinicians, patients, and healthcare delivery organization leaders is needed to ensure that studies can be conducted in ways that support research and the goals of the organization, the clinician, and the patient.

 The topic of stakeholder engagement will be revisited throughout the Living Textbook and also merits upfront discussion.
-The NIH Collaboratory has two working groups dedicated to supporting stakeholder engagement and developing best practices: the Stakeholder Engagement and Health Care Systems Interactions Cores.
+The NIH Collaboratory has a working group dedicated to supporting stakeholder engagement and developing best practices: the Health Care Systems Interactions Cores.
 Lessons gleaned from the NIH Collaboratory PCT experiences, along with additional resources on stakeholder engagement in PCTs, are described in this chapter.

 Stakeholder engagement in pragmatic research is not automatic—it must be mindfully established.
 According to Eric Larson, MD, of the NIH Collaboratory’s Health Care Systems Interactions Core,